Operation Market Garden: Market

 17 September was on a dark moon and in the days following it the new moon set before dark.
 Allied airborne doctrine prohibited big operations in the absence of all light, so the operation would have to be carried out in daylight.
 The risk of Luftwaffe interception was judged small, given the crushing air superiority of Allied fighters but there were concerns about the increasing number of flak units in the Netherlands, especially around Arnhem.
 Brereton's experience with tactical air operations judged that flak suppression would be sufficient to permit the troop carriers to operate without prohibitive loss.
 The invasion of Southern France had demonstrated that large scale daylight airborne operations were feasible.
 Daylight operations, in contrast to those in Sicily and Normandy, would have much greater navigational accuracy and time-compression of succeeding waves of aircraft, tripling the number of troops that could be delivered per hour.
 The time required to assemble airborne units on the drop zone after landing would be reduced by two-thirds.

 IX Troop Carrier Command's transport aircraft had to tow gliders and drop paratroopers, duties that could not be performed simultaneously.
 Although every division commander requested two drops on the first day, Brereton's staff scheduled only one lift based on the need to prepare for the first drop by bombarding German flak positions for half a day and a weather forecast on the afternoon of 16 September (which soon proved erroneous) that the area would have clear conditions for four days, so allowing drops during them.

 After one week preparations were declared complete.
 The planning and training for the airborne drops at Sicily and Normandy had taken months.
-One United States Air Force historian noted that 'Market' was the only large airborne operation of the war in which the USAAF "had no training program, no rehearsals, almost no exercises, and a...low level of tactical training."
+One United States Air Force historian noted that 'Market' was the only large airborne operation of the war in which the USAAF "had no training program, no rehearsals, almost no exercises, and a... low level of tactical training."

-Gavin was skeptical of the plan.
+Gavin had doubts about the plan.
 In his diary he wrote, "It looks very rough.
 If I get through this one I will be very lucky."
-He was also highly critical of Browning, writing that he "...unquestionably lacks the standing, influence and judgment that comes from a proper troop experience... his staff was superficial...
+He was also highly critical of Browning, writing that he "... unquestionably lacks the standing, influence and judgment that comes from a proper troop experience... his staff was superficial...
 Why the British units fumble along... becomes more and more apparent.
 Their tops lack the know-how, never do they get down into the dirt and learn the hard way."